 Just a little over 2 hours north and slightly west of Sydney lies a fertile region that early settlers began planting with vines back in 1828.
 Today the Hunter Region is the 6th most visited spot in the country and the biggest wine region on NSW.
 The area attracts more than two and a half million visitors every year and offers plenty to see, do and eat to warrant a more extended visit.

-With over 150 wineries within its boundaries, there is a good range of big-name brands, family estates and boutique properties.
+With over 150 wineries within its boundaries, there is a good range of big-name brands, family estates and boutique wineries.
 There are also some great biodynamic and organic growers.
 Plenty of award-winning wines are produced here, and if you are a lover of Shiraz and Semillion, you will be delighted with your options.

 When is the best time to visit